"Star Trek" rifle, Green Hornet's car lead Hollywood auction

 The light brown wool cocktail dress is expected to pull in between $5,000 and $7,000, while photographs from the actress's famous "last sitting" shoot before her death in 1962 are priced upward of $600.

-Murphy died aged 32 in 2009 from pneumonia, anemia and a mixture of prescription and over-the-counter drugs, and Monjack died in 2010 from natural causes.
+Murphy died aged 32 in 2009 from pneumonia, anaemia and a mixture of prescription and over-the-counter drugs, and Monjack died in 2010 from natural causes.

 The items will be on display from April 1 at a free public exhibition and the auction will take place online and at Julien's Auctions in Beverly Hills on April 5 and 6.